 Euro zone business growth at 15-year high as demand unleashed -PMI

-LONDON, June 23 (Reuters) - Euro zone business growth accelerated at its fastest pace in 15 years this month as the easing of more lockdown measures and the unleashing of pent-up demand drove a boom in the bloc's dominant services industry, a survey showed.
+LONDON, June 23 (Reuters) - Euro zone business growth accelerated at its fastest pace in 15 years in June as the easing of lockdown measures unleashed pent-up demand and drove a boom in the dominant services sector but also led to soaring price pressures, a survey found.

 But after a slow start the region's vaccination drive is picking up pace and the burden on health services has eased, allowing some restrictions placed on services firms - which were already adapting to new operating conditions - to be lifted.

-"The euro zone economy is booming at a pace not seen for 15 years as businesses report surging demand, with the upturn becoming increasingly broad-based, spreading from manufacturing to encompass more service sectors, especially consumer-facing firms," said Chris Williamson, chief business economist at IHS Markit.
+"Accelerated vaccine rollouts and falling case numbers are allowing restrictions to be eased and consumers to feel more confident," said Willem Sels, chief investment officer, Private Banking and Wealth Management at HSBC.

+"Services, and consumption in particular, are seeing strong momentum and are now the number one engine of European economic growth."

-A flash services PMI bounced to 58.0 from 55.2, its highest since January 2018 and just above the 57.8 Reuters poll prediction.
-Suggesting that momentum would continue the new business index climbed to a near 14-year high of 57.7 from 56.6.
+A flash services PMI bounced to 58.0 from 55.2, its highest since January 2018 and above the 57.8 Reuters poll prediction.
+Suggesting that momentum would continue, the new business index climbed to a near 14-year high of 57.7 from 56.6.

+The latest easing of restrictions in Germany and France, the bloc's two biggest economies and the only ones to report flash PMIs, led to a boom in services there as well.

+In Britain, outside the euro zone and the European Union, growth in the private sector cooled only slightly from an all-time high in May when more coronavirus restrictions were lifted.

-Meanwhile, the expansion in manufacturing activity matched May's blistering record pace with the June flash PMI estimate matching May's final reading of 63.1, confounding the Reuters poll estimate for a dip to 62.1.
+The expansion in euro zone manufacturing activity meanwhile matched May's blistering record pace, with the June flash PMI estimate holding steady from May's final reading of 63.1, confounding the Reuters poll estimate for a dip to 62.1.

 But supply side disruptions and huge demand have made it a sellers' market for the raw materials factories need.
 The manufacturing input prices index rose to 88.0 from 87.1, the highest since the survey began in June 1997.

-"The strength of the upturn – both within Europe and globally – means firms are struggling to meet demand, suffering shortages of both raw materials and staff," Williamson said.

-"Under these conditions, firms' pricing power will continue to build, inevitably putting further upward pressure on inflation in the coming months."
+"Inflation pressures continued to mount as input prices soared in June," said Bert Colijn at ING.

+"The problem with these surveys is that they measure the number of businesses that indicate higher prices, not the extent of it.
+In this reopening phase, that might overstate expectations of the pace of inflation."

-Despite signs of inflationary pressures the European Central Bank will keep monetary policy loose this year to offer support to the economy, a Reuters poll found earlier this month.
+The European Central Bank is likely to look through those inflationary pressures and will keep monetary policy loose this year to offer support to the economy, a Reuters poll found earlier this month.
+ECILT/EU

 Amid hopes the worst of the pandemic is behind the bloc, overall optimism rose to its highest since IHS Markit began collecting the data in July 2012.
 The composite future output index rose to 71.6 from 70.6.